orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  # An arbitrary Ray, defining what our current position is equivalent to.
 	  # Moving to the intersecting Ray at `.self` - as a way of going an abstraction layer (lower), and asking what's inside.
 `.reverse`
+		# @see "Reversibility after ignoring some difference": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Another%20example%20of%20this%20is%20reversibility
+		# @see "More accurately phrased as the assumption of Reversibility: with the potential of being violated.": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=On%20Assumptions%20%26%20Assumption%20Violation
 `.as_[]` Switch of perspective should automatically map any other functionality, say `.traverse` ..
 - Switch perspective is switching names of functions
 - It is ordered from one perspective, unordered from another.